-Firstly, we would like to say a big congratulations to all who received their ACA or ACCA results and are now fully qualified accountants.
-This is such an amazing achievement which will have required a lot of hard work and persistence.
+Firstly, we would like to say a big congratulations to all those passed their ACA or ACCA results and can now call you are now fully qualified accountants.
+This is such an amazing achievement which will have required a lot of hard work and dedication.

 You've passed your ACA or ACCA exams - what next for your career?